drui9/autogram/README.md

 # Do not supply a callback function if using .result(), as the callback will be called again during clean-up
 # High priority tasks are allowed to complete during bot.shutdown().
 You can trigger them to shutdown using .shutdown(customFunction). customFunction should take a str, which is a report of the running threads, if any.
 ```

+## ChangeLog
+- Added callbackQuery handler.
+The object contains a dictionary copy of the outgoing message
 - Added `ngrok-path` to config.
 Update to point to your installed version. if not found, it'll download.
 - Added `io-tasks, high-priority and common-tasks` priority groups to threadpool workers.
 Do:
     ```python